-Description In-network coverage Out-of-network coverage

-Outpatient mental health 80% (of the negotiated charge) 80% (of the recognized charge)

-disorders office visits to a per visit per visit

-physician or behavioral health

-provider (Includes telemedicine Coverage is provided under the Coverage is provided under the

-consultations) same terms, conditions as any same terms, conditions as any

-other illness . other illness .

-No policy year deductible

-applies

-Other outpatient mental health 80% (of the negotiated charge) 60% (of the recognized charge)

-disorders treatment (includes per visit per visit

-skilled behavioral health services

-in the home) No policy year deductible

-applies

-Partial hospitalization

-treatment

-Intensive outpatient program
+Description In-network coverage Out-of-network coverage Outpatient mental health 80% (of the negotiated charge) 60% (of the recognized charge) disorders office visits to a per visit per visit physician or behavioral health provider (Includes telemedicine Coverage is provided under the Coverage is provided under the consultations) same terms, conditions as any other illness . same terms, conditions as any other illness .
+Other outpatient mental health 80% (of the negotiated charge) 60% (of the recognized charge) disorders treatment (includes per visit per visit skilled behavioral health services in the home) Partial hospitalization treatment Intensive outpatient program